Growing Grapevines can be very exciting; if you are doing it for the first time.

 there are still two clusters of young grapes on the vines; but the warm

-days are moving away; so the end they could not make it.
+days were moving away; so the end they could not make it.

 Planting vines and build your own grape garden house is definitely possible!